 Nearly one-third of American adults have high blood pressure (hypertension), according to the Centers for Disease Control and Prevention.
-If you have high blood pressure, studies have shown that you can lower your blood pressure by eating a healthy diet.
+If you have high blood pressure, you can lower your blood pressure by eating a healthy diet.

 A healthy diet emphasizes: